 2019 - 2020 fire-resistant plastic components

 Fire-resistant plastic components (AZ 220.127.116.11) "Development and implementation of a flexible processing technology for continuous production of heavy-duty plastic components for rail vehicle construction": Cooperation partner for this project is the chair LsW at the BTU Cottbus‑Senftenberg.
 The main target is the development of a process for fire retardant coatings on thermoplastics as well as the transition of this technology to series production readiness.
-The coating processes are exemplary implemented on extruded profiles.
+The coating processes are exemplary implemented on in compression moulding manufactured components.
 The project is funded by the Federal Ministry for Economic Affairs and Energy within the framework of the federal pilot program "Unternehmen Revier".
 The project is also supported by the district of Spree-Neisse and Wirtschaftsregion Lausitz GmbH.